otterthecat/kanji_php/README.md

     class MyPage extends Kanji {

-      // called by referencign the class only (no public methods)
+      // called by referencing the class only (no public methods)
       // such as /myPage
       public function init ()
       {